 Why was the scheme introduced?

-We are introducing banned right turns from Furlong Road and Digswell Street onto Holloway Road.
-This scheme is being introduced as an experimental trial for 18 months to address safety concerns following a large number of dangerous vehicle movements on Furlong Road, Orleston Road, Crane Grove and Digswell Street.
+In August 2021 we introduced banned right turns from Furlong Road and Digswell Street onto Holloway Road.
+We introduced this scheme as an experimental trial for up to 18 months to address safety concerns following a large number of dangerous vehicle movements on Furlong Road, Orleston Road, Crane Grove and Digswell Street.

 Map of the Furlong Road and Digswell Street scheme

 What changes are happening on Furlong Road and Digswell Street?

 In August 2021, the council introduced banned right turns from Furlong Road and Digswell Street onto Holloway Road.
 This means that motor vehicles are no longer able to turn right onto Holloway Road from Furlong Road or Digswell Street.
 The restrictions do not apply to cycles or emergency service vehicles.

 The scheme was introduced as a trial under an 18 month Experimental Traffic Order (ETO).
 (See the FAQ “What is an Experimental Traffic Order?” for more details).
 From 3 February 2023, following the 18 month trial, the changes will be made permanent.

 The banned turns will continue to be enforced by traffic enforcement cameras and subject to a penalty charge notice.